dfawole794/climate-edge-test/README.md

       Assert message body sent to [User] contains [The details of the forecast are….]

-    Then user should recieve forecast details
+    Then user should receive forecast details

       Assert send from [System]